 Published

-I am an assistant professor of biostatistics at the Harvard Chan School of Public Health, where I lead a statistical science research group—the NSH Lab (pronounced like “niche”)—focused on developing novel theory, methods, algorithms, and open-source software for causal inference; semi-parametric estimation and causal (de-biased or targeted) machine learning; assumption-lean or non-parametric inference; statistical machine learning; and computational statistics.
-My statistical methods research is usually motivated by substantive questions stemming from collaborations with applied biomedical and public health scientists.
-Specific areas of focus include the infectious disease sciences, the study of chronic diseases, cancer science, and implementation science for public health.
-Alongside my role at the Harvard Chan School, I am a faculty member of the Harvard–MIT Program in Health Sciences and Technology and of the Dana-Farber/Harvard Cancer Center, an associate member of the Broad Institute of MIT and Harvard, and a faculty affiliate of the Institute for Quantitative Social Science at Harvard and of the Harvard Data Science Initiative.
+I am an assistant professor of biostatistics at the Harvard Chan School of Public Health, where I lead a statistical science research group—the NSH Lab (pronounced like “niche”)—focused on developing novel theory, methods, algorithms, and open-source software for causal inference, causal machine learning, and semi-parametric estimation; assumption-lean and non-parametric inference; statistical machine learning; and computational statistics.
+My statistical methods research is strongly motivated by questions arising from my collaborative research in applied biomedical and health contexts.
+Areas of focus include the infectious disease sciences, the epidemiology of chronic diseases and of cancer, neuropsychiatry and treatment of substance use disorders, and implementation science.
+I am also a faculty member within the Harvard–MIT Program in Health Sciences and Technology and the Dana-Farber/Harvard Cancer Center, an associate member of the Broad Institute of MIT and Harvard, and a faculty affiliate of the Institute for Quantitative Social Science and Harvard Data Science Initiative.

 Prior to joining the faculty in the Department of Biostatistics at the Harvard Chan School in 2022, I held an NSF mathematical sciences postdoctoral research fellowship, through which I worked with Iván Díaz and Peter Gilbert, developing new techniques for causal mediation analysis while serving as a core member of the COVID-19 Prevention Network’s (CoVPN) biostatistics response team.
 To CoVPN I contributed statistical methods innovations and the design and implementation of open-source software tools for the evaluation of candidate immune correlates of vaccine protection.
 In 2021, I obtained my PhD in biostatistics from UC Berkeley, under the supervision of Mark van der Laan and Alan Hubbard.
 During that period, I worked on topics in statistical and causal inference, and I co-created the TLverse project, an open-source software ecosystem for targeted machine learning.
 Before that, I spent my undergraduate years in beautiful Berkeley, California—go bears.

-John Tukey once famously noted that “the best thing about being a statistician is that you get to play in everyone’s backyard.”
+John Tukey once famously remarked, “the best thing about being a statistician is that you get to play in everyone’s backyard.”
 I think he got it right.
-My past collaborations have spanned diverse areas of the biomedical and public health sciences—from molecular toxicology and computational biology to environmental health and nutritional epidemiology.
-In the last few years, the rich statistical science problems that abound in the infectious disease sciences, especially in efforts to study investigational therapeutics and preventives, have captured my attention.
-My work in these areas has contributed novel methods and insights for identifying immune correlates of protection (or surrogate endpoints) in vaccine efficacy trials of HIV and COVID-19; for comparing the efficacy of therapeutics for MDR-TB in key populations and synthesizing evidence to support tailoring normative treatment guidance for people living with HIV; and for characterizing and shedding further light on Long COVID.
+My past collaborations have spanned diverse areas of the biomedical and public health sciences—from molecular toxicology and high-dimensional biology to environmental health and nutritional epidemiology.
+In the last few years, I’ve been captivated by the rich statistical science challenges that abound in the infectious disease sciences, particularly in studies of investigational therapeutics and preventives for HIV/AIDS, COVID-19, TB, and malaria.
+My work in these areas has contributed novel methods and insights for identifying surrogate endpoints in vaccine efficacy trials of HIV and COVID-19, for comparing the efficacy of TB therapeutics in key subpopulations and synthesizing evidence to support tailoring normative guidance for people living with HIV, and for characterizing the diversity of outcomes and mechanisms underlying long COVID.

 Despite well-meaning recommendations against doing so, I continue to try to write code for statistics research…collateral damage from this ill-advised pastime is logged on GitHub and visualized below.